 For Drupal 8, we've rewritten Features from the ground up.
 If you're coming from a previous version of Drupal, you'll find some great new enhancements but also a familiar user interface for editing features.
-An alpha version of Features 8.x-3.0 is available.
+A beta version of Features 8.x-3.x is available.
 If you are updating from a previous alpha release, please make sure to read the release notes carefully for updating instructions.
 If you simply need to export and deploy simple site configuration, the D8 configuration management system should be used instead of Features.
 You will use Features in D8 to export bundled functionality (like a "photo gallery feature").

 The Drupal 8 version of Features requires the Configuration Update Manager module.

 The 2.x branch greatly changes (and hopefully improves) the user interface of the Create/Recreate Features screen.
 In addition, it adds new functionality including:

 - Ability to write your feature export directly to the Drupal file system (like drush fu).

 - Ability to remove auto-detected items from your export.

 - Ability to work with conflicting features.